RegisUniversity/cloudpractice/README.md

 # cloudpractice
-This is the pracrtice folder for all students.
+This is the practice folder for all students.